-2. REASONS FOR LAUNCHING THE PROGRAMME
+3. REASONS FOR LAUNCHING THE PROGRAMME

 The national forest resources monitoring and assessment (NAFORMA) results provided updated information on the state of the forests in Tanzania.
 According to information from the National Carbon Monitoring Centre high deforestation rate was estimated at about 469,420 ha per annum.
-According NAFORMA (2016), the different types of forest covers about 54% (around 48 million hectares) of the total land area in Tanzania.
-The main forest and woodland types includes the miombo woodland, woodland mosaics, mangrove and the closed canopy forest (tropical/rain forest), the miombo woodland being the dominating forest type.
+According NAFORMA (2016), the different types of forest cover about 54% (around 48 million hectares) of the total land area in Tanzania.
+The main forest and woodland types include the miombo woodland, woodland mosaics, mangrove and the closed canopy forest (tropical/rain forest), the miombo woodland being the dominating forest type.
 The report "Tanzania's Forest Reference Emission Level Submission to the UNFCC" estimated the deforestation to be 582,427 ha/yr during 2002 - 2013 (Forest change statistics (2002 - 2013) for the Tanzania Mainland).
 In addition, there is widespread degradation of the existing forests due to overharvesting in legally accessible forests and illegal logging in protected forests.
 In addition, non-reserved village lands are subject to unsustainable logging without proper forest resource assessments and harvesting plans.
 The negative impacts are extremely serious in terms of loss of water retention capacity of forests, reduction of year round surface water, reduced rural livelihoods, reduced food security, and loss of biodiversity to mention a few.
+Establishment of VLFR's are a way to control and systematically reduce the unsustainable cuttings and to bring the forest management to a sustainable basis, to increase climate resilience and to accelerate low emissions development.
+Improving sustainable forest management practices aims at making a positive contribution and reducing climate-related risks and negative impacts of climate change by increasing climate resilience of local communities.
+Sustainable forest management will produce incomes for households from forest-based enterprises/businesses that will help the beneficiaries to cope with negative effects of climate change.
+The reduction of illegal logging will, for its part, mitigate negative and adverse impacts of overlogging.